bcjordan/chrome-serial-app/README.md

 Work-in-progress Website (Johnny-Five) -> Chrome App -> Serial playground.

+# Setup

+You need to run `npm install` in the top level directory and both project directories.

+1. `npm install`
+1. `cd chrome-fresh && npm install && cd ..`
+1. `cd web-playground && npm install && cd ..`

-# Tasks
+# Running code

 ## Development mode

-1. `npm install`
 2. `grunt`

 This will start a development server for the playground page, launch Google Chrome with the Chrome App running, and live-reload both on changes.

+Test "levels" can be edited in `web-playground/src/test-build-only/levels.js`

 ## Building both [& optional deploy to S3]